-Spurred by growing instances of clear violations of academic norms in financial donations, Samantha Parsons, David Rapach, and Bonnie Wilson embarked on the creation of the Academic Capture Warning System (ACWS) in 2019.
+Spurred by growing instances of clear violations of well-established academic norms in financial donations, Samantha Parsons, David Rapach, and Bonnie Wilson embarked on the creation of the Academic Capture Warning System (ACWS) in 2019.

 The ACWS database is currently under construction.
-It will provide information on organizations and individuals that have engaged in clear violations of well-accepted academic norms involving financial donations.
+It will provide information on organizations and individuals that have engaged in clear violations of well-established academic norms involving financial donations.
 Organizations include private foundations, public charities, colleges, universities, departments, centers, and institutes; individuals include donors, administrators, directors, and researchers.
 The ACWS database will aggregate information on clear violations of academic norms and make the information conveniently available online to the public.

 Document announcing the ACWS (April 29, 2019)

 Eleanor Bader, “Activists Are Pushing to Remove Donor Influence From College Campuses,” Truthout, March 9, 2019

 Martin Levine, “Saying ‘No’ to Donor Demands Should Be a Core Competency,” Nonprofit Quarterly, March 12, 2019